google/graphicsfuzz/docs/glsl-reduce-walkthrough.md

 * a *shader job*: a path to a `.json` file representing the shader or shaders of interest
 * an *interestingness test*: a path to an executable script encoding the properties a shader job must satisfy to be deemed interesting.

+It is advisable to also use the `--output` option to specify a directory for generated results; this will be the current directory by default.

 The `.json` file serves two purposes: (1) it tells glsl-reduce which shaders to operate on -- if it is called `foo.json` then at least one of `foo.frag`, `foo.vert` and `foo.comp` must be present, and any that are present will be reduced; (2) it allows metadata about these shaders to be stored.
 At present, glsl-reduce does not allow any metadata when used in stand-alone mode, so the JSON file is required to simply contain `{}`.
 (The file is used for meaningful metadata when glsl-reduce is used in conjunction with [glsl-fuzz](glsl-fuzz-intro.md).)